Navideck/Romo-iOS-SDK/README.md

 This simple application presents three buttons on the screen when the iDevice is docked on a robot.
 Two of these buttons tilt the robot's head up and down when tapped.
 The third button tells the robot to drive in a circle and blink its LED.

+### HelloRMCoreSwift
+Same as HelloRMCore but in Swift

 ### HelloRMCharacter
 Cycle through Romo's expressions and emotions, and see how he can look around.